 We’ll take a look at the top free sublimation software as well as the best paid options, and cover everything you need to know to make the best decision for you.

-- Canva: Free Sublimation Design Software for Beginners with Templates
+- Canva: Best for Beginners, with Templates

 - GIMP: Best Free Photo Editing Software for Sublimation Printing

 - Adobe Photoshop: Best Photo Editing Software For Both Mac & Windows, Best for Epson

 - Adobe Illustrator: Best For Sublimation Printing with Vector Graphics